shinra-electric/Portfolio/README.md

 I found that I quite enjoy designing the UI for iOS apps, and find SwiftUI to be very simple yet powerful.

+SwiftUI is also still not a finished product.
+With the release of SwiftUI 3 in iOS 15 it has evolved significantly, and even some of Apple's own apps were developed exclusivly using SwiftUI (The Weather app on iOS and the Shortcuts app on macOS).
+There are still some features that are in UIKit that have not yet been implemented in SwiftUI, but SwiftUI is mature enough for most purposes.
-SwiftUI is also still not a finished product, and even with the release of SwiftUI 2 in iOS 14 that brings it much further along, it is still a step behind the much-more mature AppKit.
-However, SwiftUI is the future and unifies app development across all of Apple's platforms.
-While it may not help me much right now, at some point in the future all new projects targeting Apple's platforms will be using SwiftUI.
+SwiftUI is the future and unifies app development across all of Apple's platforms.
+While most companies large apps are likely still using UIKit/AppKit, most new projects targeting Apple's platforms will now be using SwiftUI.

-But if I can demonstrate an understanding of Swift and SwiftUI it shows I'm at least capable of learning AppKit (maybe even Obj-C!).
+But if I can demonstrate an understanding of Swift and SwiftUI it shows I'm at least capable of learning UIKit (maybe even Obj-C!).
 Not to mention that using Xcode and the process of posting to the AppStore are the same regardless what language or APIs are used.

 ### What tutorials have I been following?